kieronqtran/sadi-white/README.txt

 * Admins can delete tests and create new tests.
 For the Test creating phrase, the admins can create as many questions as they want to put inside the test.

+* Admins can update the tests.
+For example, Add Questions to tests, Change the Correct Answer and Remove Questions from the test.

+* Both Admins and Users can see top 10 Results, ordered by the highest mark on top.

+* Admins can see all the Results.

+* Admins can see all the Accounts and Delete them.

 III.
 Technologies Used
 * JSON Web Token (JWT)
 * OAuth2